-A 2011 Massachusetts Statewide Airport Economic Activity Impact Study found that state’s general aviation airports support over $443 million annually.
-Overall, the state’s aviation system generates almost $12 billion in economic activity annually.
+The 2014 Massachusetts Statewide Airport Economic Impact Study Update found that general aviation airports contribute more than $516 million to the state’s economy.

-Members of the University Aviation Association are located at Bridgewater State College in Bridgewater, MA and North Shore Community College in Danvers, MA
+According to the University Aviation Association, flight departments in Massachusetts include Bridgewater State College in Bridgewater and North Shore Community College in Danvers.

 Search below to find the impact of general aviation in your local area.